Shane McClanahan: 2022 season

-After finishing a solid rookie season in 2021, the Rays named McClanahan as the Opening Day starter for the 2022 season.
-On April 24, McClanahan took a no-hitter into the 7th inning against the Boston Red Sox.
-On April 30, McClanahan had a career high 11 strikeouts in 5 innings against the Minnesota Twins.
-On May 11, McClanahan pitched 7 shut out innings and striking out 11 against the Los Angeles Angels.
-He was awarded the American League Player of the Week for the week of May 8-14.
+The Rays named McClanahan as the Opening Day starter for the 2022 season.
+On April 24, McClanahan took a no-hitter into the seventh inning against the Boston Red Sox.
+On April 30, McClanahan had a career high 11 strikeouts in five innings against the Minnesota Twins.
+On May 11, McClanahan pitched seven shut out innings and striking out 11 against the Los Angeles Angels.
+He won the American League Player of the Week Award for the week of May 8–14.

-McClanahan was selected to the 2022 MLB All-Star Game, after ending the first half of the season going 10-3 with a 1.72 ERA and 147 strikeouts.
+McClanahan was selected to the 2022 MLB All-Star Game, after ending the first half of the season 10–3 with a 1.72 ERA and 147 strikeouts.
 McClanahan was named the starting pitcher for the American League in the All-Star game.
 He pitched 1 innings allowing 2 runs on 4 hits.
 On August 31, McClanahan was placed on the 15-day IL due to a left shoulder impingement.
 He was activated from the IL on September 15.

-McClanahan finished the 2022 regular season pitching 166.1 innings, going 12-8, with 194 Strikeouts and a 2.54 ERA.
-He led the American League in numerous categories, such as SO/9, Strikeout-to-walk ratio, and Wins Above Replacement.
-He also finished second in WHIP and Opponent Batting average, finishing behind Justin Verlander.
+McClanahan finished the 2022 regular season pitching 166.1 innings, going 12–8 with 194 strikeouts and a 2.54 ERA.
+He finished second in WHIP and third in batting average against, finishing behind Justin Verlander in the first category and Verlander and Dylan Cease in the second.

+2023 season

+McClanahan was the Rays' Opening Day starter for the second year in a row, where he pitched six innings of shutout ball against the Detroit Tigers.
+On May 19, he pitched six no-hit innings against the Milwaukee Brewers.
+McClanahan won the American League's Player of the Week Award for the week of May 15–21.
+On May 24, he became the third Rays pitcher to begin a season 8–0, tying Matt Moore in 2013, and Charlie Morton in 2019.
+In the month of May, McClanahan went 3–1 with a AL-leading 2.03 ERA and 40 strikeouts, earning him the American League Pitcher of the Month Award.
+On July 1, McClanahan was placed on the 15-day injured list due to back tightness.

+On July 2, McClanahan was selected to appear in the 2023 MLB All-Star Game, the second of his career.
+However, McClanahan did not participate in the game due to previously being placed on the injured list for mid-back tightness.
+He was placed on the 60–day injured list with a left arm injury on August 12.
+The move ended his season, in which he made 21 starts and posted an 11–2 record, a 3.29 ERA and 121 strikeouts in 115 innings of work.
+McClanahan underwent Tommy John surgery later that month.